 My new (relatively) low numbers opened my creative valves for new and improved storage concepts (as the idea of having everything out of sight was simply too much to bear).
 For my remaining handbags, I designed and built my own storage benches, measuring and picking out the wood to my own liking, and assuring that they would be snug and safe, and still out of sight.
 (I even built one additional for my winter warming items.)
 My shoes proved to be the least of my problems, and I’m embarrassed to say that I don’t remember the ones I’ve given away.
 The jewelry, while considerably less, remains in excess, but is now organized inside my armoire door with neat little hooks, earrings in earring holders not too far away.

 Coco Chanel once said, “Fashion is architecture, it’s a matter of proportions.”
-I’ve learned that by pairing down my proportions, I’ve made my daily fashion more accessible.
+I’ve learned that by paring down my proportions, I’ve made my daily fashion more accessible.
 And it’s not just my fashion style that’s considerably more sound, it’s my lifestyle as well.
 I can’t kid you, I still have more than most.
 But I’ve decided to hold strong to a personal sustainability.
 Gone are the cold sweats when I pass a cute bangle, passed are the obsessions with sample sales.

 With my accessories addiction now under control, I just have one question: Is it possible for accessories addicts to be enabled by dozens of little black dresses, aligning her closet in eager anticipation of adornment?
 Just asking.